 I finally managed to visit Moscow Aviation Show in Russia after several years of waiting.
-I heard about it long ago, so at last my dream came true.
+I heard about it long ago, so my dream came true at last.
 I’m really big fan of aviation, but the main point of this trip was to see things from a bit different angle.
 Due to recent political anxiety, it was a bit nervous to visit the Russian military airfield.
 Anyway, I made it through this trip without being shot or arrested.
 Moreover, I gained great travel experience.

-What Is the Name of This Show And When It Usually Carried Out
+What Is the Name of This Show And When It Is Usually Held

 What to Expect at Russian Aviation Show

 It’s great to watch how aerobatic aces from different countries do their job!
 The show, which gathers a huge number of people delights with graceful flights and colorful fuselages of aircraft.
 However, to enjoy the show, be ready to stand in lines a lot.
 The first line is before boarding the bus, and the second one while entering the airfield.

 To make your visitation as comfortable as possible, go on Friday, or two days before official closing.
 The end of August in Moscow region is the time of unpredictable weather.
 Keep in mind that it might rain.
 Take membrane jacket and put on reliable hiking boots since you have to walk a lot.

 The show usually starts at 10 a.m. and open until 6 p.m. while the majority of people come just at 10 a.m.
 I would recommend not to hurry to be there at opening time, as flights usually start at 11 am and last until 5 p.m.
 It is also good to remember that due to possible poor weather conditions, some part of the flights might be canceled.
 Therefore, it is necessary to know the weather forecast in advance.

 How Much Does The Moscow Aviation Show Cost